-- The worldwide populations of all whale sharks is only estimated to be in the thousands.
+- The worldwide populations of all whale sharks are only estimated to be in the thousands.

-- It’s illegal to kill and process whale sharks as they are a protected species that is not currently threatened with extinction but they will become so unless trade is closely controlled.
+- It’s illegal to kill and process whale sharks as they are a protected species that are not currently threatened with extinction but they will become so unless trade is closely controlled.

 - A single carcass is worth about $30,000 in China even though it is illegal.
 The shark meat is sold for food, the fins are sold to restaurants for shark fin soup, the skin is sold to manufacturers for bags and the oil is sold to companies that make fish oil supplements.